Multi-index ensemble Kalman filtering: Problem setting

-where $\omega\in \Omega$, $n\in \bN_0$, $H\in \bR^{m\times d}$ is an observation operator, $\{\eta_k\}_{k\in\bN}$ is an independent and identically distributed (i.i.d) sequence with $\eta_1 \sim N(0,\Gamma)$.
-Hereinafter, we do not indicate the dependence on $\omega$ for ease of notation, whenever there is no confusion.
-Let $Y_n:=(y_1, y_2, ..., y_n)$ denote the accumulated observation data up to time $n$ with the convention $Y_0:=\emptyset$.
-The main objective of a filtering method is to track the underlying signal $u_n$ for given $Y_n$ by computing the (filtering) distribution of the conditional random variable $u_n|Y_n$.
-The Bayesian interpretation of the filtering problem can be expressed formally using the following iterative steps for computing the filtering density:
+Let $Y_n:=(y_1, y_2, ..., y_n)$ denote the accumulated observation data up to time $n$ using the convention that $Y_0:=\emptyset$.
+The main objective of a filtering method is to track the underlying signal $u_n$ given $Y_n$ through computing the conditional distribution of $u_n$ give $Y_n$.
+The exact filter density for this problem -- the so-called Bayes filter -- satisfies the following iterative equations: